-- Strengthen age-friendly information dissemination at a district level via mass media and community organisations - Organise programmes for youngsters to teach the elderly how to use smart devices - The Telephone Appointment System should add an option of "talking to a real person" for the elderly - Organise activities to promote usage of the Telephone Appointment System.
+- Strengthen age-friendly information dissemination at a district level via mass media and community organisations - Organise programmes for youngsters to teach the alderly how to use - for youngsters to teach the elderly how to use smart devices - The Telephone Appointment System should add an option of "talking to a real person" for the elderly - Organise activities to promote usage of the Telephone Appointment System.
+Tsuen Wan

-- Make use of community networks to help the elderly verify authenticity of information on the internet - Teach the elderly to use instant messaging apps - Increase free wi-fi hotspots or provide special internet service plans for the elderly - Recycle old smartphones and donate to the elderly in need - Collate information on relevant issues for the older people and their families
+- Make use of community networks to help the elderly verify authenticity of information on the internet - Teach the elderly to use instant messaging apps - Increase free wi-fi hotspots or provide special internet service plans for the elderly - Recycle old smartphones and donate to the elderly in need - Collate information on relevant issues for the older people and their families Project Ambassador Lam Chi-ling "Training up and raising skills to contribute to the community. "